We are currently writing and researching a series of new works for future publication. Keep your eyes peeled for updates.

 Forthcoming:

-Staverton – Wonderland of Kings: Part 2: Skyscapes and landscapes of the Wuffing Kingdom
+Staverton – Wonderland of Kings: Part 2: Skyscapes and landscapes

 This work will explore how this ritually planned landscape is integrated within systematic sites that were chosen for their mythological and cosmological functions.